nuuuwan/news_lk3_data/README.md

 *2024-07-04 10:13:00* · [`adaderanalk`](https://www.adaderana.lk/news/100283/president-ranil-supports-election-commissions-decision-on-presidential-polls-) · `en`

 President Ranil Wickremesinghe says he firmly believes that the President’s term is 5 years and supports the Election Commission’s decision to hold the Presidential Election in 2024, the President’s Media Division reported.

+An entrepreneur named C.D.
+Lenaw had filed a fundamental rights (FR) petition yesterday (3) seeking an order preventing the calling of a Presidential Election until the Supreme Court delivers its interpretation on the presidential poll date.

+The petition has requested that an interim order be issued to prevent the holding of the presidential election within the currently scheduled period until the court delivers its interpretation on the date of the next presidential election.

+Commenting on this, the President stated that neither he nor his lawyers were consulted or informed about this petition before it was submitted.

 ◼️